 1. Preface

-With the development of large-scale and light-weight construction machinery, the market demands higher and higher performance of steel for construction machinery, and promotes the development of steel for construction machinery towards ultra-high strength and high toughness.
+With the development of large-scale and lightweight construction machinery, the market demands higher and higher performance from steel used for construction machinery.
+This demand promotes the development of ultra-high strength and high toughness steel for construction machinery.

-Before 2019, the high-strength steel with yield strength of 690mpa and below for domestic construction machinery was mainly made, while the steel with yield strength of 960mpa and above was mainly imported.
+Prior to 2019, high-strength steel with a yield strength of 690 MPa and below for domestic construction machinery was the primary choice, while steel with a yield strength of 960 MPa and above was primarily imported.

-The domestic steel of this grade had prominent problems in product quality, specification and supply capacity, which seriously restricted the development of construction machinery industry.
+However, domestically produced steel of this grade had significant issues with product quality, specification, and supply capacity, which severely restricted the growth of the construction machinery industry.

 2. Smelting composition and low magnification control of test steel